Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 If you're not getting any signals or they're too weak to decode, it's wise to check the following using a multimeter before seeking other issues:

+1. Make sure your polarization is correct!
+For LEO satellites, when using a dish, the helix must be wound counter-clockwise (LHCP)
-1. There **SHOULD** be continuity between the top of the helix and the core of the SMA port
+2. There **SHOULD** be continuity between the top of the helix and the core of the SMA port
-2. There **SHOULDN'T** be continuity between the helix and ground plane, or the frame of the SMA port
+3. There **SHOULDN'T** be continuity between the helix and ground plane, or the frame of the SMA port

 If either of these are wrong, verify that your helix is soldered properly and isn't touching the ground plane or the frame of the SMA port.